ecerami/ecerami.github.io/_posts/2013-05-30-samtools-primer-now_out.md

 ---
 layout: post
-title: SAMtools - A Primer is now out
+title: SAMtools Primer is now out
 ---

 My tutorial, [SAMtools:  A Primer](samtools_primer.html) is now available online.
 My hope is that the primer eases some of the "information pain" usually associated with learning next-generation sequence analysis.
 To that end, the primer is completely self-contained — you only need to install SAMtools, and the tutorial section walks you through a complete next-generation sequence analysis work-flow.